MarlinFirmware/Marlin/Documentation/MeshBedLeveling.md

 Theory
 ------

 The bed is manually probed in a grid maner.
 During a print the Z axis compensation will be interpolated within each square using a bi-linear method.
-Because the grid squares can be tilting in different directions a printing move can be split on grid square borders.
+Because the grid squares can be tilting in different directions a printing move can be split on the borders of the grid squares.
 During fast travel moves one can sometimes notice a de-acceleration on these borders.

 Mesh point probing can either be carried out from the display, or by issuing `G29` commands.

 The Z-endstop should be set slightly above the bed.
-An opto endstop is preferable but a switch with a metal arm that allow some press though should also work.
+An opto endstop is preferable but a switch with a metal arm that allow some travel though should also work.

 Configuration
 -------------